ThinkDataEd/curriculum/docs/unit1/lab1c.md

 * To compute more quickly and efficiently, ```R``` will only keep a few datasets stored in its memory at a time.

-    – By importing data, you are telling ```R``` that this is a dataset that is important to store it in its memory so you can use it.
+    – By importing data, you are telling ```R``` that this is a dataset that is important to store in its memory so you can use it.

 ###**Importing**